 We at Abalone Bay are especially sensitive to this as ONLY PHONES THAT ACCESS VERIZON HAVE SERVICE.
 When the service works, it can be spotty at best.
 This is true for The Sea Ranch and much of Mendonoma Area.
 Abalone Bay’s landline provides free local, national and limited international telephone service to its guests.

 Be like a Boy Scout — always prepared!

 You never know what could go wrong, what accidents may happen, what horrors you may encounter, what natural disasters could befall.
-And if you happen to be far away from home, in a foriegn country where you are unfamiliar with the language or customs, or new to an area, getting help may not be easy.
+And if you happen to be far away from home, in a foreign country where you are unfamiliar with the language or customs or new to an area, getting help may not be easy.